starship/starship/docs/config/README.md

 If `pyenv_version_name` is set to `true`, it will display the pyenv version name.
 Otherwise, it will display the version number from `python --version`.

-By default the module will be shown if any of the following conditions are met:
+By default, the module will be shown if any of the following conditions are met:

 - The current directory contains a `.python-version` file
 - The current directory contains a `Pipfile` file